github/developer.github.com/content/webhooks/securing/index.md

       puts "I got some JSON: #{push.inspect}"
     end

-The goal is to compute a hash using the `SECRET_TOKEN` password, and ensure that the content from GitHub matches.
+The goal is to compute a hash using your `SECRET_TOKEN`, and ensure that the hash from GitHub matches.
 GitHub uses an HMAC hexdigest to compute the hash, so you could change your server to look a little like this:

     #!ruby
     post '/payload' do